-(e) Except where subdivision (d) applies, within twenty-one (21) days of the issuance of a license to a Gaming Resource Supplier, the Tribal Gaming Agency shall transmit to the State Gaming Agency a copy of the license.
-All tribal license application materials and information received by it from the Applicant must be made available to the State Gaming Agency upon request which is not otherwise prohibited or restricted from disclosure under applicable federal law or regulation.
+- (e) Except where subdivision (d) applies, within twenty-one (21) days of the issuance of a license to a Gaming Resource Supplier, the Tribal Gaming Agency shall transmit to the State Gaming Agency a copy of the license.
+A copy of all tribal license application materials and information received by the Tribal Gaming Agency from the Applicant that is not otherwise prohibited or restricted from disclosure under applicable federal law or regulation, must be made available to the State Gaming Agency upon request. - (f) The State Gaming Agency shall retain the discretion to waive, in whole or in part, receipt of materials otherwise required by this Compact to be provided by the Tribal Gaming Agency or the Tribe.